jplattel/obsidian-query-language/README.md

 limit: 10
 ```
 ````

-Please note that the query syntax is different in Fuse (that this plugin uses) than the current query model or search in Obsidian.
-Until Obsidian opens up the API for the search it's this way for now.
-You cna use the `debug: true` in the code-block to see the results return by the query.

 Check out the [extended search docs from Fuse](https://fusejs.io/examples.html#extended-search) to figure out how to query your own vault.